AProfessionalUsernameWIP/PlexMigrate/README.md

 Every user added to the app gets an `app_user_uuid` generated at insert time.
 That covers every path a user can enter the app: managed-user sync, snapshot capture, snapshot restore, the User Management endpoints, the per-user-token save endpoint, and inline cross-platform user creation.
 There is no path that adds a user without a UUID.

-The cross-server `user_identity_map` keys off two `app_user_uuid` values, so an explicit mapping from the preflight modal (e.g., "Plex Crystal Jean" is the same person as "Jellyfin crystal.jean") survives renames on either side, `backend_user_id` rotation (when a backend reassigns its internal user IDs), and even a backend being re-registered.
+The cross-server `user_identity_map` keys off two `app_user_uuid` values, so an explicit mapping from the preflight modal (e.g., "Plex Diesel" is the same person as "Jellyfin diesel") survives renames on either side, `backend_user_id` rotation (when a backend reassigns its internal user IDs), and even a backend being re-registered.
 Snapshot restore, direct transfer, and playlist copy all walk the same 5-step resolution chain for each source user's payload:

 1. Per-job override (Map decision from the cross-platform preflight modal).
 2. `user_identity_map` lookup (authoritative).